-09 Jan A Step-by-Step Guide to Creating Your Nonprofit Organization’s Key Messaging
+09 Jan How to Create Your Nonprofit Organization’s Key Messaging

 Key messaging isn’t just simple branding.
 It’s a strategy and story that summarizes who you are in a concise, clear and consistent way to communicate your organization’s identity and build your credibility in the community.
 It answers the biggest questions about your nonprofit’s mission, and helps effectively steer what people hear about you and how they remember you.

 Start by identifying 3 key messages that sum up the heart of your organization.
 An effective way to approach this is by asking yourself 3 important questions:

 - How do you do it?

 By answering these 3 questions clearly and concisely, you’ll have a unified overview of your entire organization.
 Your key messages then act as the umbrella that covers the entire scope of what you do.

 In order to grab people’s attention, you need to appeal to their emotions and tell an effective story.
 When crafting your key messages, always remember the three C’s: concise, clear and consistent.
 By keeping it concise, clear and consistent, you will help others better understand your organization’s role and the need it fills in your community – and in the process, build credibility for your nonprofit.

 Once you have crafted your key messaging, your staff and others who speak on your behalf have a solid foundation from which to speak – and can then easily flesh out specific programs and services under that umbrella tailored to the audience.
 This allows you to communicate much more consistently about the most important aspects of your work and what people need to know to be motivated to give.

 5. Revise, refresh and remember

 Your key messaging should be able to effectively and succinctly tell the mission, story and purpose behind your nonprofit.
 In order to make your key message memorable, the people within your organization must not only remember the message, but revise it as well.
 As your organization grows and changes, it’s important to remember that your key messages will also have to adapt.